-SIM cards designed to hold a single IMSI (operator’s identity) and match it to a single cellular network operator (this is called a Profile).
-The profile contains any necessary identifiers to connect to just one cellular network, which will include the single IMSI number and key.
+SIM cards are designed to hold a single IMSI (operator’s identity) and match it to a single cellular network operator (this is called a Profile).
+The profile contains any necessary identifiers to connect to just one cellular network, which will include a single IMSI number and key.

 Multi-IMSI is a modernized way of expanding SIM technology to match a single device to multiple networks.
 As the name implies, multi-IMSI can contain multiple identities, each matching with a different network.